2011 Moremi Air Cessna 208 crash: History of the flight

 At Xakanaxa, the pilot was informed that he was required to pick up another two passengers bound for Maun.
 After some hesitation, the pilot agreed to take the passengers, departing from Xakanaxa with eleven passengers, despite company procedures restricting the maximum number of passengers for operations from that airfield to ten.

-The Grand Caravan took off from Xakanaka airstrip at 13:55.
+The Grand Caravan aircraft took off from Xakanaka Airstrip at 13:55.
 Almost immediately after take-off, the engine lost power and the aircraft collided with trees.
 It then crashed nose first approximately 600 metres from the airfield, with an intense fire quickly engulfing the wreckage, burning beyond recognition the bodies of six passengers and the pilot.
 A rescue team was flown in and found the wreckage still ablaze.
 An eighth occupant was taken to hospital but later died.
 Identification of the victims was only possible through DNA testing.

 Aircraft

 The airplane involved was a Cessna 208B Grand Caravan, a single-engine turboprop utility aircraft capable of carrying thirteen passengers plus crew.
 It was fitted with a Pratt & Whitney Canada PT6A-114A turboprop engine.
 It held Botswanan registration A2-AKD, and had been manufactured in 1996.